nbeaver/why-linux-is-better/why-linux-is-better.rst

 --- recall that filenames are not case-sensitive --- one program must take default precedence over the other for that file extension.

-For example, there a lot of different file formats with a ``.dat`` file extension, but only one application gets to open them by default.
+For example, there `a lot of different file formats`_ with a ``.dat`` file extension, but only one application gets to open them by default.

+.. _a lot of different file formats: http://filext.com/file-extension/dat

 On Linux, `filetypes are determined`_ by a combination of filesystem metadata,